jobrouter/typo3-connector/Documentation/usage.rst

 -------

 Name
    Use a name you recognise.
-This can be the name of the JobRouter installation or the purpose for which it is used.
+This can be the name of the JobRouter system or the purpose for which it is used.
 It is only descriptive.

+Handle
+   Enter a unique short handle.
+It can be used to create a connection independently of the internal uid.

 Base URL
-   The base URL of the JobRouter installation.
+   The base URL of the JobRouter system.

 Username
    The username to login over the REST API.